noiseprotocol/noise_spec/noise.md

   * **`initiator`**: A boolean indicating the initiator or responder role.

   * **`message_patterns`**: A sequence of message patterns.
-Each message pattern is a sequence of tokens from the set `("s", "e", "ee", "es", "se", "ss")`.
+Each message pattern is a sequence of tokens from the set `("e", "s", "ee", "es", "se", "ss")`.

 A `HandshakeState` responds to the following methods: